DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 ## U

-**Umannu** - The successful line of genetically modified humans that emerged from the Genesis Bottleneck and survived the Phase III activation.
-This term represents modern *Homo sapiens* - the species that carries the full Titan genetic modifications and consciousness programming.
+**Umannu** - The successful line of genetically modified humans that emerged from the MIS 6 Modification Period and survived the Phase III activation.
+This term represents modern *Homo sapiens* - the species that carries the full Titan genetic modifications and consciousness programming installed during the glacial refugia enhancements.

 ## P